Lapin0t/grothendieck-cern/README.md

 old tradition.
 Take Euclid, for example, who developed this systematic spirit in absolutely perfect fashion, such as which was taught until not so long ago.
-It's possible, then, that mathematics has something to do with this state of mind; even if there isn't---I can't swear to it---a causal effect.
+It's possible, then, that mathematics has something to do with this state of mind; even if there isn't—I can't swear to it—a causal effect.
 Finally, the fact that the two things go in the same direction, mathematical dichotomy and Manichaeism, or this tendency to see only two extremes of an alternative, it can hardly be chance.
 There's certainly a correlation between the two.
 These